 There is a risk of a far-reaching ecosystem collapse if certain tipping points are crossed.
-The collapse of the Amazon rainforest because of persistent deforestation and climate change (box 6)142 would affect local and even global precipitation patterns and thus affect other ecosystem services and sectors such as rainfed agriculture in the entire Amazon basin and far beyond.143 The Aral Sea is a historic example where an expansion of irrigation in the 1960s caused the lake level to fall by 23m, the lake area to shrink by 74 percent, volume to decrease by 90 percent, and salinity to grow from 10 to more than 100g/l.144 This led to severe negative ecological changes, including decimation of native fish, species, initiation of dust storms, degradation of deltaic biotic communities and localized climatic changes, having severe economic and health-related implications for the local population.
+The collapse of the Amazon rainforest because of persistent deforestation and climate change (box 6)142 would affect local and even global precipitation patterns and thus affect other ecosystem services and sectors such as rainfed agriculture in the entire Amazon basin and far beyond.
+The Aral Sea is a historic example where an expansion of irrigation in the 1960s caused the lake level to fall by 23m, the lake area to shrink by 74 percent, volume to decrease by 90 percent, and salinity to grow from 10 to more than 100g/l.
+His led to severe negative ecological changes, including decimation of native fish, species, initiation of dust storms, degradation of deltaic biotic communities and localized climatic changes, having severe economic and health-related implications for the local population.
 The American Dust Bowl, which eroded entire sections of the United States' Great Plains in the 1930s, is another example of long-run economic implications from an environmental catastrophe.
-The Dust Bowl was driven by human land degradation and human-induced vegetation reductions.145 The socioeconomic consequences were substantial, as the Dust Bowl is estimated to have immediately, substantially, and persistently reduced agricultural land values and revenues in more eroded counties, with long-run economic adjustment predominantly occurring through large relative population declines in more-eroded counties.146
+The Dust Bowl was driven by human land degradation and human-induced vegetation reductions.
+The Dust Bowl was driven by human land degradation and human-induced vegetation reductions.
+The socioeconomic consequences were substantial, as the Dust Bowl is estimated to have immediately, substantially, and persistently reduced agricultural land values and revenues in more eroded counties, with long-run economic adjustment predominantly occurring through large relative population declines in more-eroded counties.